“I must admit that this style of interactive learning is actually not too bad!”

 As many people have already done, you should take some time to check out lots of other people’s blogs.
-You can find the links to them on the Blog Links Forum in the Communication section on the top right-hand side of Moodle (or at the bottom of Moodle, if using a tablet or phone).
+You can find the links to them on the Blog Links Forum in the Learning Community tile in Moodle.
 Also, many people have posted their top 3 blogs on their own blogs.

 Thank you again for your ASS#1.
 We are greatly enjoying reading about your initial insights about your firms and their financial statements.

 Many people may have quite a few assignments in other units due in the coming weeks.
 So it is very important you start your ASS#2 as soon as you can.
 It is not an assignment you can leave to near the deadline to do.
 You need to allow time to reflect, understand and interact with other students.

 And I look forward to reading your ASS#2 Step 1 and to working with you as you prepare your ASS#2 over the next few weeks.